 Coffee cakes stand apart from other cakes because of their streusel topping and because, although they sometimes have a glaze drizzled on top, they are never frosted.
 Some have a swirl of streusel in them, and others are filled with fruit, nuts, or chocolate.
 A coffee cake may, at times, actually have coffee in it, but the name comes from the fact that it is served with coffee, not because it has been made with it.

 - Coffee cake was not invented, it evolved from a variety of different types of cakes.

-- In its various forms, coffee cakes have been around since biblical times, the simplest varieties made from honey or dates and other fruits.
+- In various forms, coffee cakes have been around since biblical times, the simplest varieties are made from honey or dates and other fruits.

 - In the 17th century, Northern/Central Europeans the concept of pairing sweet cakes with coffee became popular.

 - Coffee cake comes in limitless variations, everything from blueberry coffee cakes to cinnamon walnut coffee cakes and more.

 - The hole in the center of many coffee cakes is a relatively recent innovation that became popular in the 1950s.
 The “bundt pan” was invented to allow heavier batters to get cooked all the way through without any dough left unbaked in the center.